w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 <%= activity_body %>
 {:/}

-The better you understand accessibility, the more effectively it can be implemented and promoted in your organization.
-If you want to deepen your own understanding of web accessibility issues in order to be a more effective advocate, here are some suggestions:
+The better you and your colleagues understand accessibility, the more effectively it can be implemented and promoted in your organization.
+Deepening your understanding of web accessibility helps you to address issues more effectively.
+Some sources for learning the basics include:

 *	Research introductory articles and videos
 *	Talk with colleagues, friends, and family members with disabilities